 Unfortunately, civil rights violations are a serious problem in Oregon, Washington, and throughout the United States.
 From law enforcement officers to prison guards, civil rights violations that result in severe physical damage to the victim remain far too common.

-At the Johnston Law Firm, LLC, our compassionate Portland civil rights attorney is committed to fighting for victims and their families.
+At Johnston Law Firm, P.C., our compassionate Portland civil rights attorney is committed to fighting for victims and their families.
 If you or a family member was injured or killed as a result of a civil rights violation, please contact our law firm today for free legal guidance.
 We will explain the law to you, help you build your case, fight to get justice for yourself and your family, and ensure that you recover the maximum compensation available under the law.

 Civil Rights Lawsuits: Section 1983